-- (2) (a) The owner or operator of a source shall have the burden of proving to the permitting authority or the decision making authority in an enforcement action that excess emissions were unavoidable.
-This demonstration shall be a condition to obtaining relief under subsections (3) and (4) of this section. - (a) [formatting glitch]. - (b) Excess emissions that cause a monitored exceedance of any relevant ambient air quality standard do not qualify for relief under this section. - (3) (e) This section does not apply to exceedances of emission standards promulgated under in 40 C.F.R.
-Parts 60, 61, 62, 63, and 72 (in effect on the date in WAC 173-400-025), or a permitting authority's adoption by reference of such these federal standards. - (4) (d) This section does not apply to an exceedance of emission limits and standards contained in a PSD permit issued solely by EPA. - (3) Excess emissions due to startup or shutdown conditions will be considered unavoidable provided the source reports as required by WAC 173-400-108 and adequately demonstrates that: - (a) Excess emissions could not have been prevented through careful planning and design; - (b) Startup or shutdown was done as expeditiously as practicable; - All emission monitoring systems were kept in operation unless their shutdown was necessary to prevent loss of life, personal injury, or severe property damage; - (d) The emissions were minimized consistent with safety and good air pollution control practice during the startup and shutdown period; - (e) If a bypass of control equipment occurs, that such bypass is necessary to prevent loss of life, personal injury, or severe property damage; and - (5) (f) Excess emissions that occur due to upsets or malfunctions during routine startup or shutdown are treated as upsets or malfunctions under subsection (56) of this section. - (4) Maintenance.
-Excess emissions during scheduled maintenance may be considered unavoidable if the source reports as required by WAC 173 400-108 and adequately demonstrates that the excess emissions could not have been avoided through reasonable design, better scheduling for maintenance or through better operation and maintenance practices.
+- (2) (a) The owner or operator of a source shall have the burden of proving to ecology or the permitting authority or the decision making authority in an enforcement action that excess emissions were unavoidable.
+This demonstration shall be a condition to obtaining relief under subsections (4), (5) and (6) of this section. - (a) [formatting glitch]. - (b) Excess emissions that cause a monitored exceedance of any relevant ambient air quality standard do not qualify for relief under this section. - (3) (e) This section does not apply to an exceedances of an emission standards promulgated under in 40 C.F.R.
+Parts 60, 61, 62, 63, and 72 (in effect on the date in WAC 173-400-025), or a permitting authority's adoption by reference of such these federal standards. - (4) (d) This section does not apply to an exceedance of an emission limits and standards contained in a PSD permit issued solely by EPA. - (3) Excess emissions due to startup or shutdown conditions will be considered unavoidable provided the source reports as required by WAC 173-400-108 and adequately demonstrates that: - (a) Excess emissions could not have been prevented through eareful planning and design: - (b) Startup or shutdown was done as expeditiously as practicable; - All emission monitoring systems were kept in operation unless their shutdown was necessary to prevent loss of life, personal injury, or severe property damage; - (d) The emissions were minimized consistent with safety and good air pollution control practice during the startup and shutdown period; - (e) If a bypass of control equipment occurs, that such bypass is necessary to prevent loss of life, personal injury, or severe property damage; and - (5) (f) Excess emissions that occur due to upsets or malfunctions during routine startup or shutdown are treated as upsets or malfunctions under subsection (56) of this section. - (4) Maintenance.
+Excess emissions during scheduled maintenance may be considered unavoidable if the source reports as required by WAC 173 400 108 and adequately demonstrates that the excess emissions could not have been avoided through reasonable design, better scheduling for maintenance or through better operation and maintenance practices. - (5)(6) Excess emissions due to upsets or equipment malfunctions will be considered unavoidable provided the source reports as required by WAC 173-400-108 and demonstrates to the permitting authority that: